CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab20.md

 ---

 ## Task 2: Prepare and configure the speaking clock app

+In this task, you will open Azure Cloud Shell, clone the lab repository, set up a Python virtual environment, install dependencies, and populate the .env file with your Speech key and region.

 1. On the **Azure portal** homepage, click the **\[>\_] Cloud Shell (1)** button located to the right of the **Copilot** tab at the top.
 This opens a new Cloud Shell session.
 In the **Welcome to Azure Cloud Shell** window, choose **PowerShell (2)**.